 Overall, you may save money by opting to study abroad in China rather than another part of the world.
 Airfare, however, is not necessarily going to be one of your areas of savings.
 Flights to Asia from the United States can get expensive.
-Ticket costs vary widely, so while it is possible to find flights for around $500 from some major U.S. hubs, they can also climb to more than $1,500.
+Ticket costs vary widely, so while it is possible to find flights for around $600 from some major U.S. hubs, they can also climb to more than $1,600 from other departure points.

 Once you’re in China, there are plenty of places you could potentially explore, from the Great Wall in the north to the rice terraces of the south to neighboring countries like Japan, South Korea, or anywhere in Southeast Asia.
 Trains and budget airlines can be good options if there’s a trip on your study abroad bucket list.
 Of course, extra travel may take a toll on your bank account, so if that’s a concern, remember that it isn’t the only way to have an amazing experience; studying in and exploring a new city is already an adventure in itself.